-Poulter 'fighting for right to play golf'
+Tour boss 'disappointed' as Poulter ban lifted

 "It is not credible that some are now surprised with the actions we have taken."

 As well as being banned from the Scottish Open, the European Tour rebels who played the opening event were hit with £100,000 fines.
-Poulter wants the suspension overturned in time to be able to tee it up in Scotland this Thursday.

-"I've taken that action by myself, because I want to play this week," he said.
-"If people want to come in on the back of that, then fine.
-But I'm fighting for my right to play golf.

 "I've been allowed to play in Japan, in Korea, all over the world in fact, without any sanctions.
 I even missed Wentworth one year to play Colonial.
 That was OK.
 But this isn't.